Slot machine players are as superstitious as they come.

 I didn't typically rent a car back in those days, but I needed one for a portion of that trip.
 Yes, needed it.
 (I suppose I could have paid for cabs to get where I needed to go, but I probably would have spent as much on cab fares as I did on the rental car.
 (Long story for another blog post.)

-Since I had the rental car, I made a point to find my way to the first home of the HOF, since I had read about it and was too curious not to see it.
+Since I had the rental car, I made a point to find my way to the first home of the HOF, since I had read about it recently and was naturally curious to see it for myself.
 I wasn't a huge pinball fan at the time, but that all changed when I stepped into that strip mall arcade and found 100 or more pinball machines crammed inside, along with a smattering of vintage video games.
 I didn't have a ton of time to spare that day, maybe 90 minutes, but playing pinball games from multiple eras, all at one place, was incredible.
 I don't exactly know why, but I was hooked.

 Since then, every trip to Vegas has included a visit to the HOF, if not more than one.
 I play some of my old favorites, including "Tee'd Off," which is playable in my basement right now.
 And I play games I've rarely, if ever, plugged quarters into.